jsntv200/redant-home/_posts/2020-02-27-what-is-the-right-budget-for-my-website.md

 keywords: Budget, SaaS platform
 image_small: "/assets/uploads/2020/Desktop.png"
 image: "/assets/uploads/2020/Desktop-1.png"
-excerpt-short: Building a SaaS platform isn’t a modular commodity with a fixed price.
+excerpt_short: Building a SaaS platform isn’t a modular commodity with a fixed price.
   It requires a much deeper understanding of initial and ongoing engineering costs to make sure you have enough funds to stay in the game.
 Here we discuss how to calculate your tech break even and understand how far your funding runway really is.
-excerpt-long: Building a SaaS platform isn’t a modular commodity with a fixed price.
+excerpt_long: Building a SaaS platform isn’t a modular commodity with a fixed price.
   It requires a much deeper understanding of initial and ongoing engineering costs to make sure you have enough funds to stay in the game.
 Here we discuss how to calculate your tech break even and understand how far your funding runway really is.